Why would you need to count the words inside of a PDF document? Most popular use cases for our calculator.

 - Prefer exporting to PDF over printing-to-PDF or scanning.
 Exports preserve the text layer.

-- Avoid password‑protected PDFs when possible — text extraction can be blocked.
+- Avoid password‑protected PDFs when possible, because text extraction can be blocked.

 - Check for hidden headers/footers if your number seems larger than expected.